rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 I showed to you how we can use some Ethereum developer tools, and it is great to realize that they can be used on the RSK network as well.

-Our goal is to join forces and give options to people who believe in smart contracts based both Ethereum, but also believe in the Bitcoin power, through RSK network.
+Our goal is to join forces and give options to people who believe in smart contracts based on Ethereum, and also believe in the power of Bitcoin, through RSK.

 I hope this tutorial "Using Remix and Metamask with RSK testnet" has been helpful and I'd appreciate any of your feedback.
 Share it if you like it :)